-The real culprit is lack of movement

-It's well known that a lack of movement for prolonged periods of time can lead to MSK pain.
-Our bodies were designed to move, and the shift to remote work brings with it a more sedentary lifestyle.
-All of the small, incidental movements associated with commuting, walking from meeting to meeting and picking up lunch-things that can help prevent and relieve pain-have been significantly reduced in their day-to-day lives.
+The real culprit is lack of movement It is well known that lack of movement for prolonged periods of time can lead to MSK pain.
+Our bodies were designed to move, and the shift to a remote work lifestyle brings with it a whole lot less movement for most people.
+All of the small, incidental movements associated with commuting, walking from meeting to meeting and picking up lunch - things that can help prevent and relieve pain - have been significantly reduced in their day-to-day lives.
 Our research shows it's probable that this lack of movement is what's really responsible for some of the surge in MSK pain: Of those working from home, almost half (43.6%) of those who reported moving the same or less are in pain, compared to just 8.1% of those who claimed to be moving more.
 Interestingly, even a commute can be protective against pain.
 The biggest gaps in pain prevalence were found between those working from home only some days (26.1%) and those working from home either every day (34.7%) or not at all (38.4%), suggesting that those who vary their work environment by commuting into a workplace on some days are slightly less likely to be in pain.

-Movement may be the antidote to WFH pain Of those working from home...

-43.6% moving the same or less are in pain

-8.1% moving more are in pain

-Base: suffering from pain in back, muscles or joints, working from home some or all days
+Movement may be the antidote to WFH painOf those working from home...
+43.6 % moving the same or less are in pain 8.1 % moving more are in pain Base: suffering from pain in back, muscles or joints, working from home some or all days